jason0611/FS22_HeadlandManagement/README.md

 Additionally, once if SpeedControl will be available :
 - Speed adjustment also possible by changing the cruise control level

+ToDos:
+- Raising even with full harvesters, such as the Grimme potato harvester.
+This requires a different control routine.

 Ideas for subsequent versions (without guarantee):
-- Separate lifting of front and rear devices, each when reaching the headland
+- Separate lifting of front and rear devices, e.g. each when reaching the headland, or similar

 ===